 Visitors are attracted by the warm climate, food and wine, and art deco architecture.
 There are tramping (hiking) tracks in the mountains, and many rivers for water sports.

 Most people in the region live in the urban areas of Napier and Hastings.
 In 2013 almost 80% of people identified as European.
-Almost a quarter were Māori – higher than the national average of 14.9%.
+Almost a quarter identified as Māori – higher than the national average of 14.9%.

-The average income of people in the region is lower than the national median.
+The median income of people in the region is lower than the national median.
 The centre tends to be better off than the northern part of the region, which is more isolated and has fewer job opportunities.